Skin Tag

 • Death of the skin tissue (necrosis)

+Sometimes, they may become snagged by clothing, jewelry, pets or seat belts, causing pain or discomfort.
 Occasionally, a tag may spontaneously fall off without any pain or discomfort.
 This may occur after the tag has twisted on itself at the stalk base, interrupting the blood flow to the tag.

 What can be mistaken for a skin tag?

-While classic skin tags are typically very characteristic in appearance and occur in specific locations such as the underarms, necks, under breasts, eyelids, and groin folds, some tags may occur in less obvious locations.
+While classic skin tags are typically very characteristic in appearance and occur in specific locations such as the underarms, necks, under breasts, eyelids and groin folds, some tags may occur in less obvious locations.

 Groin and genital skin lesions resembling skin tags may be genital warts or condyloma.
 A biopsy would help diagnose which of these growths are not skin tags.
-Very rarely, basal cell carcinoma, squamous cell carcinoma, or malignant melanoma may mimic a skin tag, but this is very uncommon.
+Very rarely, basal cell carcinoma, squamous cell carcinoma or malignant melanoma may mimic a skin tag, but this is very uncommon.

 What does a skin tag look like under a microscope?